 Therefore, Social Security disability provides insurance not only against the disability of those who have paid Social Security taxes, but also their widows and widowers.
 In order to be eligible for SSD survivors’ benefits, you need to meet certain criteria.

-If your spouse paid into the Social Security system for years, you have every right to the benefits he or she paid for.
+If your spouse paid into the Social Security system for years, you have every right to receive benefits he or she paid for.
 Our firm can represent you throughout the process, from the initial application through any appeals that may be necessary if you are initially denied benefits.